h2oai/tutorials/DriverlessAI/temp/develop-your-own-custom-recipe/develop-your-own-custom-recipe.md

 - PyTorch deep learning model for text similarity analysis, computes a similarity score for any given two text input columns.

--ARIMA model for time-series forecasting
+- ARIMA model for time-series forecasting

 - Data augmentation, such as replacing a zip code with demographic information, or replacing a date column with a National holiday flag.